atom-community/sync-settings/README.md

 ### Note

 It currently [does **not** support](https://github.com/atom-community/sync-settings/issues/317) automatic backup - it must be done manually.
 Only the restore is being triggered automatically.
+It also currently [does **not** support](https://github.com/atom-community/sync-settings/issues/289) syncing language-specific settings defined in your config.cson - this feature is currently a work in progress.

 ## Installation